trezor/trezor-suite/docs/misc/analytics.md

 4. **Option**: Edit NAT to resolve requests to `https://data.trezor.io/suite/log/web/stable.log` to your local server

 ## Changelog
+### 1.12
+Changed:
+- device-update-firmware
+  - toFwVersion and toBtcOnly made optional as we don't know them when installing custom firmware

 ### 1.11
 Added:
 - c_timestamp: number (time of created in ms sent with every event)